SAP-samples/teched2025-AD161/exercises/ex1/README.md

     * There is a _data_ folder with some test data.
 This data is extracted by starting the app in the background and querying the entities in the service.

-4. As the auto-exposure mechanism of the compiler doesn't yet seamlessly work together with exporting and importing APIs, we need to apply a workaround.
-Add these lines to the file _apis/flights-data/index.cds_:
-    ```cds
-    // Workaround for @cds.autoexpose kicking in too eagerly ...
-    annotate sap.common.Currencies with @cds.autoexpose:false;
-    annotate sap.common.Countries with @cds.autoexpose:false;
-    annotate sap.common.Languages with @cds.autoexpose:false;
-    ```

 ## Exercise 1.9 - Cleanup